What Are Modules and Converters?

 Let us consider a typical example: a network administrator would like to know how the bandwidth of his Cisco ASA firewall is consumed.
 This is not possible using traditional Cisco ASA logging because setting logging at the Informational level severely impacts device performance.
 A better approach is to use Cisco ASA NetFlow Secure Event Logging (NSEL) but the sheer volume of NSEL data may overwhelm traditional NetFlow collectors.
 This is when NetFlow Optimizer’s Modules mechanism comes to the rescue.

 The diagram below shows how data reduction is implemented in the Top Bandwidth Consumers Module.
 This Module employs an in-memory Map-Shuffle-Reduce algorithm.
-To report top 50 bandwidth consumers, the Module sums up bytes by source IP/Port, Destination IP/Port, and Protocol -- processing every single flow record over a short period of time (e.g. 30 seconds) (Map), then the data is sorted by accumulated bytes (Shuffle), and finally the top 50 records are retrieved (Reduce), converted to syslog, and sent to a SIEM system (e.g. Splunk Enterprise).
+To report top 50 bandwidth consumers by each network device, the Module sums up bytes by source IP/Port, Destination IP/Port, and Protocol -- processing every single flow record over a short period of time (e.g. 30 seconds) (Map), then the data is sorted by accumulated bytes (Shuffle), and finally the top 50 records are retrieved (Reduce), converted to syslog, and sent to a SIEM system (e.g. Splunk Enterprise).
 Thus this Module processes thousands of flow records per second, and reports only top 50 bandwidth consumers every 30 seconds, which are typically responsible for 98%-99% of all traffic bandwidth consumption.

 NFO Modules’ use cases are not limited to NetFlow Consolidation.
 Another diagram below shows how security NFO Module reports all malicious network conversation based on threat lists.